AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

 # What's New in Analysis Workspace

 >[!IMPORTANT]
->Further Analysis Workspace updates have been rolled into the [Adobe Analytics Documentation Updates](/help/landing/doc-updates.md) page.
+>Further Analysis Workspace updates have been rolled into the [Adobe Analytics Documentation Updates](/help/technotes/doc-updates.md) page.

-For access to the Adobe Experience Cloud Release Notes as a whole, go [here](https://experienceleague.adobe.com/docs/release-notes/experience-cloud/current.html).
+See [Adobe Experience Cloud Release Notes](https://experienceleague.adobe.com/docs/release-notes/experience-cloud/current.html) for updates to the overarching product.

 ## March 2021